cognitedata/data-model-examples/README.md

 This repository contains examples on how to work with data models in Cognite Data Fusion.

+The code is licensed under the [Apache License 2.0](LICENSE.code.md), while the documentation and methods are licensed under [Creative Commons](LICENSE.docs.md).
+Each of the example data sets have their own license, see the LICENSE.dataset.md in each directory.

 ## KNOWN ISSUES

 * Once the data model has been populated with data using the transformations, the data in the data